-English is an incredibly rich language whose massive wordstock also features words that may sound or feel similar and are therefore easy to confuse.
-Unlike the differences in meaning, the orthographic and phonetic differences between these words are sometimes so subtle that even the computers get confused.
+English is an incredibly rich language whose massive vocabulary also includes words that might sound or feel similar, and are therefore easy to confuse.
+Unlike semantic differences, the orthographic and phonetic differences between these words are sometimes so subtle that they even confuse computers.

 [quote-highlight]levee / levy.
 A levee is a structure built along bodies of water to raise the height of their banks to prevent the nearby land from flooding.
 To levy is to impose a tax, fine, or military draft. lose / loose.
 Lose is a verb whose opposites are “to win” and ...